pair_style ufm command

 You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the -suffix command-line switch when you invoke LAMMPS, or you can use the suffix command in your input script.

-For atom type pairs I,J and I != J, the A coefficient and cutoff distance for this pair style can be mixed.
-A is always mixed via a geometric rule.
-The cutoff is mixed according to the pair_modify mix value.
+For atom type pairs I,J and I != J, the epsilon and sigma coefficients and cutoff distance for this pair style can be mixed.
 The default mix value is geometric.
 See the “pair_modify” command for details.

 This pair style support the pair_modify shift option for the energy of the pair interaction.